It is easy to find a beautiful piece of jewelry however, knowing if it was sourced ethically is a different task.

 Make sure to use reliable certificates like those from AGS and those from GIA.
 These two give a more comprehensive history and explanations about the jewelry.
 Recently, certificates from GIA have an origin report in it.

 #4.
-Asking The Correct Questions
+Ask the Correct Questions

 It is always good to ask hard questions.
 Questions that will help you get all the information you need.
 Here are a few that you can try out.